-It used to be a big deal, but with a few notable exceptions (mainly old school, large capacity V8s) all engines feature DOHC these days.
+It used to be a big deal, but with a few notable exceptions (mainly old school, large capacity V8s) all modern engines feature DOHC these days.
 The popularity of DOHC might be new, but the technology itself is not.
 As early as 1912, Peugeot had a four-cylinder DOHC design which it used to win the French Grand Prix of that year.

 Just when you had got your head around what single and double camshafts mean, we might be about to lose them altogether.
 Some engine manufacturers are working on technology that does away with the camshaft completely, with valves operated by electric or hydraulic solenoids.

 Swedish hypercar maker Koenigsegg already has a vehicle in production with its 'cam-less' engine, and Formula 1 engines have been functioning without camshafts for many years.

 But beyond that, electric vehicles - which require no camshafts, pistons, cranks or anything in the way of rotating parts much beyond the main motor rotor - will spell the end of the camshaft and anything it attaches to.